sharkdp/purescript-flare/README.md

 Flare is a special-purpose UI library for [Purescript](https://github.com/purescript/purescript).
-It is built on top of [purescript-signal](https://github.com/bodil/purescript-signal) and uses Applicative style to combine predefined input fields to a reactive user interface.
+It is built on top of [purescript-signal](https://github.com/bodil/purescript-signal) and uses Applicative-style programming to combine predefined input fields to a reactive user interface.
 Flare is inspired by the Haskell library [typed-spreadsheet](https://github.com/Gabriel439/Haskell-Typed-Spreadsheet-Library).

 The main design-criterion of this library is ease of use.